+Come festive season, and we are all dipped in the festive fervour.
+No matter how much we love Diwali, those who have asthma suffer the most.
 Asthma is a disease of the airways of lungs, characterised by increased sensitivity of the airways to a variety of triggers.
 It is generally an episodic disease, i.e., acute attacks followed by symptom-free periods.
-Though most attacks are generally short-lived, sometimes in severe cases it lasts for many hours or even days.
+Though most attacks are generally short-lived, sometimes in severe cases, it lasts for many hours or even days.
 For doctors, Diwali means a rise in the number of cases of respiratory disorders among children and asthma patients.

 Heightened Pollution Asthma patients are very sensitive to pollution.
-Bursting of crackers releases chemical fuels like SO2 and some other explosives which when inhaled can cause acute attack of asthma or worsen an existing one, especially when these chemicals are used in high concentration," adds Dr. Jain.
+Bursting of crackers releases chemical fuels like SO2 and some other explosives which when inhaled can cause an acute attack of asthma or worsen an existing one, especially when these chemicals are used in high concentration," adds Dr Jain.

-Diwali is time for all of us to be in the mood of glea festivities, but asthma patients must be wary of certain things that can spoil their fun.
+- Diwali is time for all of us to be in the mood of glee festivities, but asthma patients must be wary of certain things that can spoil their fun.